Serious Questions for Serious Land Buyers

 All underground utilities, wells, etc., are installed and paid in full.

-All of our roads have been paved with two lanes and all are WIDE!
+All of our main roads have been paved.
+The majority are a full two lanes and all are WIDE!
 Nobody ever has to back up.

 Our POA/HOA is well-managed, financially healthy, and actively running.